 Inside a Porthole Cruise Ship Cabin

-Depending on the cruise line and the types of cabins available on any particular ship, porthole cabins might be classified as a type of oceanview cabin or may have their own porthole category designation.
+Depending on the cruise line and the types of cabins available on any particular ship, a cruise ship porthole cabin might be classified as a type of oceanview cabin or may have their own porthole category designation.
 Some lines even classify porthole cabins as a type of interior cabin, though they do still offer a limited outdoor view.
 Generally, these cabins are located on lower decks closer to the waterline, and typically are the furthest forward on the ship, closest to the bow.
 Because this is at the point where the ship’s hull is bending or curving, these cabins may have slightly smaller floor space, though the square footage differences are minimal when compared to similar interior or oceanview cabins.